 Within the Autoresponder tab is data specific to the email type.
 Here you'll find open and click metrics related to the emails your prospects receive immediately after lead entry.

-Unique Open/Click Rate for Autoresponder Emails
+What does the Unique Open/Click Rate for Autoresponder Emails chart show?

 On this graph, each set of bars represents an autoresponder.
 This view may have more or fewer bars depending upon the number of autoresponders you use within your version of Aimbase.
 For each autoresponder, you'll see the unique open rate as well as the unique click rate.
 It is important to note that percentages on this view are based on how the unique opens and clicks relate to the total number of autoresponders sent.
 Example: Within the time frame, 11,003 autoresponders were delivered to a combination of the autoresponders in use.
 Of those delivered, 978 unique opens occurred on the Request Brochure autoresponder.
 978/11,003 = 8.89% open rate.

-Unique Open/Click Rate by Email Name
+What does the Unique Open/Click Rate by Email Name chart show?

 The next set of charts display similar types of metrics, but these are specific to the email and not dependent on the whole.
 For example, according to the data below, the Request Brochure email is opened 23.89% of the time and clicked-through 6.03% of the time.

-URL Unique Clicks Detail
+What does the URL Unique Clicks Detail table show?

 The final table on the tab displays data once you click on a bar from either the Unique Open Rate or Unique Click Rate charts.
 The data displayed represents the links that were clicked within the email selected.
 This data differs from the data in the Unique Click Rate chart because the Unique Click Rate reports a single click within the email.
 The data in the Detail table tells you unique clicks for the specific links within the email.